Generator Short Circuit Fault Current Calculator

 What is the difference between short to ground and short to power?
 A short to ground occurs when a conductor makes unintended contact with the ground or a grounded surface.
 A short to power occurs when two conductors carrying different voltages come into contact.

-See also Restaurant Tip Calculator
+See also Degrees to Inches Calculator

 What are the three types of short circuit faults?
 The three types of short circuit faults are line-to-line, line-to-ground, and three-phase faults.